YottaDB/YDBDoc/ProgGuide/langfeat.rst

 TP Performance
 ++++++++++++++++++++++++++

-To achieve the best YottaDB/GT.M performance, transactions should:
+To achieve the best YottaDB performance, transactions should:

 * be as short as possible
 * consist, as much as possible, only of global updates